dotimplement/HealthChain/README.md

 - **Built by health tech developers, for health tech developers** - HealthChain is tech stack agnostic, modular, and easily extensible.

 ## Pipeline
-Pipelines provide a flexible way to build and manage processing pipelines for NLP and ML tasks that can easily interface with parsers and connectors to integrate with EHRs.
+Pipelines provide a flexible way to build and manage processing pipelines for NLP and ML tasks that can easily integrate with complex healthcare systems.

 ### Building a pipeline